Mailbag #135

 [One of the other things discussed in that exchange was a version where their key appears on your keyring, and your key appears on theirs.
 And the method actually seems pretty workable.
 I’ll let you know if anything ever comes of that.]

 To be clear, I’m not trying to claim ownership of the concept.
 I doubt I was the first person to think of doing Ring Flight with keys.
-And throwing a coin somewhere unreachable has long been a classic way to “vanish” a ring in routines like this.
+And throwing a coin somewhere unreachable has long been a way to “vanish” a ring in routines like this.

 I just wanted to note that if you enjoyed the idea from the newsletter, you should check out Derren’s book.
 I imagine his version is conceptually far more layered.
 While my premise was a straightforward magical transformation—your house key turning into theirs—Derren’s version apparently involves a forgotten previous reality, which sounds fascinating.